 Other things to Consider in Goat Diseases Control:

 - You must follow the recommended vaccination schedule.
 You can get this from your vet.

-- If you find any reduced feed intake, fever, abnormal discharge or unusual behavior, immediately contact veterinary professional for help.
+- If you find any reduced feed intake, fever, abnormal discharge, or unusual behavior, immediately contact a veterinary professional for help.

-- You must carry out De-worming process regularly.
+- You must carry out the De-worming process regularly.

 - Breeding male goats should also be protected from these diseases.

 - Avoid overcrowd of goats and make sure they have enough and comfortable space to move around for feed and water.

 - Never allow goats to feed on other goat leftovers.

 For Tilapia Fish Farming: Read here.

 In case if you miss this: Fish Farming In Kenya.

 - Pig Farming in Thailand: Breeds, License, and Permissions to Start